syncfusion-content/javascript-docs/js/Spreadsheet/Data-Presentation.md

 ### Filter by Color

 You can perform filtering by the selected cell color or font color.
-The filtered rows are only visible in the Spreadsheet all the other rows within the filtered range were hidden.
+The filtered rows are only visible in the Spreadsheet.
+All the other rows within the filtered range were hidden.
 This option is only available if the selected range of cells having any color.
 You can do this by clicking "Filter by Color" option in filter dialog to select filter by cell color or font color.

 ### Clear Filter